About Texas State

 San Marcos Campus

-As the university's student population has grown — from 303 in 1903 to 36,790 in 2014 — our San Marcos campus also has expanded.
-Today it consists of a 486-acre main campus and 5,038 additional acres in recreational, instructional, farm and ranch land.
+As the university's student population has grown — from 303 in 1903 to 38,694 in 2017 — our San Marcos campus also has expanded.
+Today, the campus has grown to 491 acres.
+Texas State has an additional 4,000 acres of academic, agricultural, research and recreational areas.

 The Texas State campus is as diverse as the students who live and learn here.
-Our hilly grounds are home to 268 buildings.
+Our hilly grounds are home to 209 buildings.
 Some, like Old Main, are as old as the university itself.
-Others, such as the Performing Arts Center, opened in 2014 and more new buildings are scheduled for completion soon.
+Others, such as the Angelina and San Gabriel residence halls, opened in 2016, and more new buildings are scheduled for completion soon.

 At The Meadows Center for Water and the Environment on the Texas State campus, you can see the second-largest springs in Texas through the floor of a glass-bottom boat or glass-bottom kayak.
 These springs feed the San Marcos River and are home to eight endangered species, including the Texas blind salamander.
 Our campus is one of the best places in the world to study aquatic ecosystems and species.